Rough index theory on spaces of polynomial growth and contractibility: Mapping the rough assembly map to homology

-on the coefficient of the simplex $\Delta_{\bar y_0}$ of $\Delta_c$.
-We arrive at this estimate in the following way: we have to estimate which $\bar y$ may contribute to $\Delta_{\bar y_0}$ and our construction of $\Delta_c$ is such that $\Delta_{\bar y_0}$ must lie in the $S^\prime(R)$-ball of $\bar y$ for this to happen.
-Now we go through all $\bar y$ with maximal edge length between $R-1$ and $R$ which may constribute to $\Delta_{\bar y_0}$ by picking a point in the $S^\prime(R)$-ball of $\bar y_0$ (which will be one of the vertices of a potentially contributing $\bar y$), picking a second point in the $(R-[1])$-ball of the first point (which will be our second vertex of $\bar y$ and together with the first one they will produce the maximal edge length of $\bar y$), and then picking the missing $q-1$ vertices of $\bar y$ (which must lie in the $R$-ball around the first picked point since $\bar y$ must have edge lengths smaller than $R$).
+We arrive at this estimate in the following way: firstly, we have to estimate which of the $\bar y$ may contribute to $\Delta_{\bar y_0}$.
+Our construction of $\Delta_c$ is such that $\Delta_{\bar y_0}$ must lie in the $P^{\circ q}(R)$-ball of $\bar y$ for this to happen.
+Now we go through all $\bar y$ with maximal edge length between $R-1$ and $R$ which may constribute to $\Delta_{\bar y_0}$ by picking a point in the $P^{\circ q}(R)$-ball of $\bar y_0$ (which will be one of the vertices of a potentially contributing $\bar y$), picking a second point in the $(R-[1])$-ball of the first point (which will be our second vertex of $\bar y$ and together with the first one they will produce the maximal edge length of $\bar y$), and then picking the missing $q-1$ vertices of $\bar y$ (which must lie in the $R$-ball around the first picked point since $\bar y$ must have edge lengths smaller than $R$).
+This gives the first four factors in the above estimate.